modflowpy/flopy/docs/make_release.md

 **Note:** the PR should be merged, not squashed.
 Squashing removes the commit history from the `master` branch and causes `develop` and `master` to diverge, which can cause future PRs updating `master` to replay commits from previous releases.

 Publishing the release triggers jobs to publish the `flopy` package to PyPI and open a PR updating `develop` from `master`.
-This PR also updates version strings, incrementing the patch version number.
+This PR also updates version numbers to the just-released version, and appends "+" to the end of the version string to indicate development status.

 ### Manual releases